Azure/azure-sdk-for-java/sdk/core/azure-core-tracing-opentelemetry/README.md

 By using an Azure Monitor Java in-process agent, you can enable monitoring of your applications without any code changes.
 For more information, see [Azure Monitor OpenTelemetry-based auto-instrumentation for Java applications](https://docs.microsoft.com/azure/azure-monitor/app/java-in-process-agent).
 Azure SDK support is enabled by default starting with agent version 3.2.

-## Tracing Azure SDK calls with OpenTelemetry agent
+## Tracing Azure SDK calls with OpenTelemetry Java agent

 If you use [OpenTelemetry Java agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation/), Azure SDK instrumentation is enabled out-of-the-box starting from version 1.12.0.